-The main objective of this research is to involve both chemistry and biology students at Barry University with synthetic organic research.
+The main objective of this research is to involve science majors at Barry University with preparation of various monolithic separation media for applications in capillary liquid chromatography.
 The specific aims of the research project are:

 - In-situ sol-gel synthesis of porous silica, alumina and hybrid monoliths

 - Application of prepared monoliths in normal and reverse phase microscale-liquid chromatography

 Particle packed columns have been used for more than a century for the separation of components of chemical mixtures utilizing high performance liquid chromatography.
 Over the past two decades, a new trend has been developing towards the improvement of the speed of analysis.
 The goal is to achieve sufficient resolution of analytes within the shortest possible time.
 High-throughput analyses are needed for rapid screening of numerous samples in fields such as drug discovery and environmental analysis.

 Our attention is focused on the concept of the monolithic column which has been introduced as an alternative to particle packed columns.
 The advantages of the monoliths include lower back pressure, enhanced diffusional mass transfer, and operation at high flow rates, which enables faster analysis.
 Our research is directed towards the preparation and characterization of inorganic monolithic materials such as silica, and alumina and organic-silica hybrid.
 These materials are further coated with various polymer stationary phases via a novel approach called photografting which can be simply described as UV initiated radical polymerization in the presence of photoinitiator.
 By choosing different monomer we can alternate the surface chemistry of synthesized monoliths.